 The employees of the University are covered by one of the pension plans outlined above (collectively, the Plans).
 The Plans do not provide for measurements of assets and pension benefit obligations for individual entities.
-The measurement date of the Plans is June 30, 2017 for fiscal year 2018.
+The measurement date of the Plans is June 30, 2019 for fiscal year 2020 and June 30, 2018 for fiscal year 2019.